bshack/accessibility-gherkin/README.md

 # accessibility-gherkin

 These are a good baseline to understand how a keyboard user with a screen reader should be able to interact with portions of a webpage.
 These can be used by testers and/or developers.
+Please send me pull requests for add or edits to this document.

 ## COMPONENTS